keebs-weeb/overclocked/v0.2/Rules.md

     - The main tools that players work on, as they run "The Game".
     - Chosen at the beginning of gameplay and cannot be Modified during game
     - Have a limited number of system resources that they can install Mods with, determined by computer stats
+    - Have a limited number of Bandwidth that the player can take actions with during the maintenance phase

 System Settings:
     - Computers can be Modified with 'System Settings' to do things like free more resources, prevent getting hacked, and become overclocked